nidrissi/web/content/misc/gdt/stabilite/index.md

 Le groupe de travail porte sur les travaux récents de Galatius--Kupers--Randal-Williams sur la stabilité homologique, et plus particulièrement leur article [_Cellular $E_k$-algebras_](https://arxiv.org/abs/1805.07184), dont voici le résumé :

-_"We give a set of foundations for cellular $E_k$-algebras which are especially convenient for applications to homological stability.
-We provide conceptual and computational tools in this setting, such as filtrations, a homology theory for $E_k$-algebras with a Hurewicz theorem, CW approximations, and many spectral sequences, which shall be used for such applications in future papers."_
+> We give a set of foundations for cellular $E_k$-algebras which are especially convenient for applications to homological stability.
+We provide conceptual and computational tools in this setting, such as filtrations, a homology theory for $E_k$-algebras with a Hurewicz theorem, CW approximations, and many spectral sequences, which shall be used for such applications in future papers.

 ## Séances